MDanialSyed/mdanialsyed.github.io/about.md

 ---
 layout: page
 title: About Me
-background: '/img/bg-about.jpg'
+background: '/img/bg-about.png'
 ---

-Welcome!
-I'm Danial Syed, an experienced quantitative researcher and data strategist with a robust background in machine learning, statistics, and economics I graduated from the University of Bonn in Germany with an M.Sc. in economics and from Emory University in the United States with a B.A. in economics.
-During my studies, I have specialized in applying advanced statistical methods to solve complex economic and policy-related problems.
+Welcome to my personal website!
+I'm Danial Syed, an experienced quantitative researcher and data strategist with a background in machine learning, environment, and energy economics.
+I graduated from Emory University, USA, with a B.A. in economics and later obtained my M.Sc. in economics from Universität Bonn in Germany, where I specialized heavily in the applications of machine learning to very large and complex datasets under the mentorship of Prof. Philipp Eisenhauer and Prof. Christoph Breunig.

-Throughout my studies and career, I have been fascinated by the potential for leveraging very large datasets to drive decision-making and policy development.
-My work at Wharton, where I developed a comprehensive EU remote-sensing replication package, and my collaborative project with the United Nations University, showcase my skill in utilizing cutting-edge computational techniques and my dedication to sustainability and impactful economic research.

-I am passionate about using data to uncover insights that lead to actionable strategies and improved outcomes in energy & environment.
-With a strong foundation in statistical theory and practical application, I thrive in environments that challenge my analytical skills and push me to innovate.
+I'm passionate about leveraging existing state-of-the-art machine learning methods to study the impact of environmental policy and to spur the clean energy transition in emerging economies.
+At Wharton School, I was in-charge of developing a data package for evaluating the impact of land protection policies in the EU.
+Before that, I also worked at the United Nations University - Institute of Environment & Human Security, where I led the successful development of a sophisticated ML model to better understand the different mindsets regarding urban sustainability transformation in Latin America.
+Through these experiences, I have gained a multi-level skillset in utilizing cutting-edge computational techniques and a dedication to advancing sustainability and impactful economic research.

-On this website, you will find details about my projects, publications, and the various ways data science can be used to to foster innovation and strategic solutions at the frontier.
-Thank you for visiting, and I look forward to collaborating with you to turn data into insights and strategies into reality.
+On this website, you will find details about my projects, publications, and experiences in using data to innovate and strategize for the betterment of humankind.
+I'm always open to working with other leaders in industry, goverment, and academia that share with my vision - so if you're onboard please feel free to contact me and we can discuss potential collaborations.